Johnkuu/Pico-clock-timer/README.md

 # Pico-clock-timer
 A Pico based clock with a pomodoro timer.
 Includes a 3D printable case.
 Powered with USB.
 No network needed.
+Uses slightly modified TM1637 library https://github.com/mcauser/micropython-tm1637.

+All necessary files are included in this repo.

 # A Raspberry Pi Pico based clock with a pomodoro timer including a 3D printable case and two control buttons for keyboard enthusiasts.
 - Only for raspberry Pi Pico